kushalyellamraju-TW/profile-portfolio/SOAP API vs REST API.md

 This document discusses two widely used methods of designing API - SOAP and REST.

 # SOAP
 **SOAP** stands for Simple Object Access Protocol.
-It is a secure protocol which used HTTP as a medium for transfer of messages between systems or applications.<br>
+It is a secure protocol which used HTTP as a medium for transfer of messages between systems or applications.<br><br>
 The data transfer is secured by inbuilt security and WS security.
-It uses XML as a data format and can be relatively slower in processing when compared to REST.<br>
-It supports both state and stateless data transfer.<br>
+It uses XML as a data format and can be relatively slower in processing when compared to REST.It supports both state and stateless data transfer.<br><br>
 SOAP protocol defines 4 elements of designing an API:
 - **Envelope**: Defines the structure of the XML
 - **Encoding**: Defines the usage of data